BenRoth0/TheCodeCowboys/README.md

 ## Meet the Team:
 We are The Code Cowboys, a rag-tag group of software engineers from Western Oregon University.

-Our crew consists of just three members:
-- Ben Roth
-- Kaleb Lindon
-- Kyle Blair

-Learn more about each of us [here](CONTRIBUTORS.md)

 ## Technologies Used:
 - **Visual Studio 2022**